-Furthermore, the Audience Award is awarded to a favourite movie chosen by the people attending the festival and the Local Artist Award is given out by an Austrian student jury for the best Upper Austrian film.
-For everybody under 13 there is the KiKi Award.
+Furthermore, the Audience Award is awarded to a favorite movie chosen by the people attending the festival and the Local Artist Award is given out by an Austrian student jury for the best Upper Austrian film.

 ° Grand Prizes (€ 700 / € 1100 / € 1500)